ALL OF THIS INFO WILL BE UPDATED FOR OUR 2026 EVENTS SOON! Check back later

 Please spread your manure and fill in any holes your horse digs.
 We have a safe, large community turnout, please be respectful of each other’s time and share it in 15 minute intervals.
 No overnighting of horses in the community turnout pen.
 This is just a great place to allow your horse to stretch out “off leash” or roll.

-We built very nice 20’x10′ single-horse, steel-pipe corrals at camp, these single horse pens cost $15/horse/night and are first-come, first serve!
+We built very nice 20’x10′ single-horse, steel-pipe corrals at camp, these single horse pens cost $15/horse/night and will be available to reserve this year.
+I will send out a reservation form to all pre-entered riders on July 1st, reservations require a non-refundable payment.
 Yes, you can park right next to your corral.
-Tammy Gagnon is in charge of camp stabling, please be sure to check in with her if you will be using a pen.
-You may pay for your pens at registration, take note of you pen’s number(s) when you head to register.
-They were built for you, but they were not built for free – please be sure to pay for any pens that you use.
-We also have several portable panel pens set up on the West end of camp, these are reserved for VIP (vets and volunteer’s horses.)
+Amy Goodwin is in charge of camp stabling, please be sure to check in with her if you have reserved a pen.
+The portable panel pens set up on the West end of camp, are reserved for vets and volunteer’s horses.
+You must be registered to ride before you can reserve a pen, the link was at the top of this page.

 Dogs are welcome in camp.
-Any aggressive dogs should be left at home or kept on a very short leash.
-NO LONG leashes on dogs, it’s too dangerous around horse traffic.
-Any dogs that bark incessantly, instigate fights, or get in to our food, will be given a large bowl of very spicy chili and 2 snickers bars, and then locked in your LQ for a splatterfest.
-NO DOGS ALLOWED AT WHOLE HOG HOOTENANNY.
-PERIOD.
+We believe in freedom as much as we believe in responsibility – keep an eye on your dog(s) and let them live a little.
+Any aggressive dogs should be left at home, or kept on a very short leash.
+NO EXTRA LONG leashes on dogs, it’s too dangerous around horse traffic.
+Any dogs that bark incessantly, instigate fights, or get in to our food, will be given a large bowl of very spicy chili followed by 2 snickers bars.
+NO DOGS ALLOWED IN CATERING AREA.

 The Wahatoya Cup

-Distances offered: 100, 75, and 75 elevator.
-This single day event follows immediately after the Spanish Peaks Pioneer, and the Whole Hog Hootenanny.
+Distances offered: 100, 75, 75-elevator, 50, and 25.
+This single day event follows immediately after the Spanish Peaks Pioneer.
 The trails will all be nicely broken in by the traffic from the pioneer – as I had hoped, this factor GREATLY decreased our average completion times last year, along with the course changes.
-We also replaced the 30 most difficult miles, with what are now likely the 30 easiest miles.
+(We replaced the 30 most difficult miles, with what are now the 30 easiest miles.)
 This beautiful, challenging, and mountainous 75/100… can now be completed with very reasonable finishing times.
-There is one out check, the rest are in.
+There are 2 out checks, the rest are in.
+The 50 and LD start in the afternoon (1 out check!)
+This means you will finish in the dark, on trails that will already be marked with LEDs for the 100.
+It is important that you attend the ride meeting along with the 100s to learn what the LEDs will look like, and what they mean.
+It is better to learn about this in the daylight than it is to try and figure it out while horseback in the dark.

 For EMERGENCY info click here.